hugolundin/linked-list/README.md

-# linked-list
+# Linked List in Erlang using Message Passing

-A linked-list implementation inspired by an exercise in one of K V S Prasad's exams in the concurrent programming course at the University of Gothenburg and Chalmers University of Technology.
+This linked list implementation is based on an exam exercise written by K V S Prasad (Chalmers University of Technology). <br>
+It uses message passing to communicate between nodes in the list.